BeanGreen247/jellyfin-storage-manager/README.md

 **One-time setup:**

-Before your first release, edit `manifest.json` and replace `YOUR_GITHUB_USERNAME` with your actual GitHub username.
+Before your first release, edit `manifest.json` and replace `BeanGreen247` with your actual GitHub username.
 Commit that change to `main`.

 **Releasing a new version:**